steebchen/prisma-client-go/README.md

     prisma2 generate
     ```

+    Photon go is now generated into the file path you specified in the "output" option which is `"./photon/photon_gen.go"` in this case.

     For development, you can also use the dev command for continuous generation.
-It will also automatically handle migrations locally.
+It will also automatically handle migrations locally whenever you change your schema.

     ```
     prisma2 dev